 - Your employer made major changes to your work duties.

 When you apply for EI, you’ll probably have to explain what steps you took to solve the problem before you quit.
 For example, if your boss isn’t paying you on time, you should try to fix the problem by talking to your boss or someone else in management.
+(We offer tips for talking with your employer.)

 Service Canada is the federal agency that administers the Employment Insurance program.
 They can help with any questions or concerns you have about EI benefits.